 Ivette joined Liberation Law Group, P.C., in March 2017 with the purpose of helping underrepresented individuals in immigration, social justice, and employment issues.
 Born and raised in Boyle Heights, Los Angeles, California; Ivette has experienced firsthand the effects of living in a marginalized community and can identify with clients.

-Ivette graduated from the University of California, Santa Cruz in 2016 with a major in Sociology and
+Ivette earned her B.A. from the University of California, Santa Cruz in 2016 with a major in Sociology and Legal Studies.

 DISCLAIMER: This is an advertisement.
 Brent A. Robinson is responsible for the content of this advertisement.
 The statements contained on this page do not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter.
 The general rights listed are not meant to be exclusive, and rights described may or may not apply to your situation.
 To learn what your rights are, contact an attorney licensed in your jurisdiction.